Rithesh-gc/PRODIGY_DS_01/README.md

 ## Dataset

-The dataset used for this task is <a href="https://github.com/kindo-tk/PRODIGY_DS_01/blob/main/worldpopulationdata.csv">world_population_dataset</a>.
+The dataset used for this task is .
 This dataset contains records of population from the year 2001 to 2022.

 ## Tools and Libraries used
 - Jupyter notebook